datahub-project/datahub/docs/how/delete-metadata.md

 datahub delete --urn "<my urn>" --hard
 ```

+As of datahub v.0.8.35 doing a hard delete by urn will also provide you with a way to remove references to the urn being deleted across the metadata graph.
+This is important to use if you don't want to have ghost references in your metadata model and want to save space in the graph database.
+For now, this behaviour must be opted into by a prompt that will appear for you to manually accept or deny.

 You can optionally add `-n` or `--dry-run` to execute a dry run before issuing the final delete command.
 You can optionally add `-f` or `--force` to skip confirmations